osrf-migration/robocup3ds-wiki/Perceptors.md

 Landmarks are described by <name> and a point s-expression.

 ### 3. Other Agent Body Parts
-The name (<bodypart>) and position of the following body parts of all agents are displayed:
+The name (specified by <bodypart>) and position (specified by (pol ...)) of the following body parts of all agents are displayed:
 **Body Part       Name**
 Head	        head
 Right lower arm	rlowerarm
 Left lower arm	llowerarm
 Right foot	rfoot
 Left foot	lfoot